slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 ### How to mentor your kids?

-> *"My advice is my autobiography not slogans.
-People relate better like that."
--- James Altucher*

 > *"If you want your children to be intelligent, read them fairy tales.
 If you want them to be more intelligent, read them more fairy tales."
 -- Albert Einstein*